Cosmicdty/Microbit-Group6-X1/README.md

 2. Then below is the text that turns on the OLED by pressing button A, displays the N-shaped logo and starts by pressing the button.👉

-3. Right from top, cycling through the Forever module to read the data on pin 2 (pin 2 is connected to the pulse sensor for heart rate measurement).👇
+3. Then next to the right, cycle through the Forever module to read the data on pin 2 (pin 2 is connected to the pulse sensor for heart rate measurement). 👇

 4. This is followed by pressing button B to clear the screen before displaying icons and heart rate on the OLED, as well as step-by-step text for the inhale, hold, and exhale phases.
 Finally, the display is switched off 10s after the end of the process.👉